Faculty and Staff

 Staff

 Amy Darpel is a lifelong Northern Kentuckian.
 She graduated from Villa Madonna Academy and pursued degrees at Thomas More College.
 She has spent her entire teaching career advocating for gifted students and working with students who struggle with Executive Functioning Disorder.
-Amy has had various roles at Covington Latin School including admissions, marketing, Executive Director of ExploreMore!, and Director of Advancement.
+Amy has had various roles at Covington Latin School, including admissions, marketing, Executive Director of ExploreMore!, Dean of Studies, and Director for Advancement.

 Mrs. Darpel is married to her high school sweetheart and has three children and one grandchild.
 Her son, Jake, attended CLS and graduated in 2016.